 Rutgers continued to play at College Field until 1891, before moving across the street.
 130 College Avenue at Senior Street.

 * Louis Brown Athletic Center.
 Built on the Livingston Campus in 1977, this is not a building befitting a great university.
-Originally known as the Rutgers Athletic Center (and still nicknamed The RAC), it was renamed in 1986 for, as was the University itself long before, a major donor.
+Originally known as the Rutgers Athletic Center (and still nicknamed The RAC, pronounced "the rack"), it was renamed in 1986 for, as was the University itself long before, a major donor.

 * Yurcak Field.
-A 5-minute walk from the stadium, this 8,000-seat aluminum-bench facility is home to the RU soccer and lacrosse programs, and to Sky Blue FC of Women's Professional Soccer (WPS).
+A 5-minute walk from the stadium, this 5,000-seat aluminum-bench facility, resembling a high school football stadium, is home to the RU soccer and lacrosse programs, and to Sky Blue FC of Women's Professional Soccer (WPS).
+Ronald N. Yurcak, an All-American lacrosse player in 1965, donated the money for it.
 83 Fitch Road at Scarlet Knight Way.

 * Memorial Stadium.
 Built in 1950 as the home of New Brunswick High School athletics, this facility was also used by the now-defunct St. Peter's High School.
 The building across the street was NBHS from 1967 until 2013, and is now New Brunswick Middle School.
 In 1978, the New Jersey Americans used Memorial Stadium as a home field, and, at the time, they had one of the greatest soccer players who ever lived, by then playing out the string, the Portuguese legend Eusebio.